 If you are thinking about going to graduate school for Counseling or Art Therapy, you really need to ask about the training experiences the school offers.
 Times have changed radically and irrevocably, and the model of graduate school as “the place they download all the necessary content into your head and ask you to repeat it back, and then later do a research project on it” is woefully, and thankfully, outdated, but nevertheless very alive and well in most graduate institutions.
 Yikes.

 Clinical Training is one of Southwestern College’s strongest selling points.
-We run our own community mental health center (Southwestern Counseling Center) right in the middle of Santa Fe.
+We run our own community mental health center (Tierra Nueva Counseling Center) right next door to the college.
 This is a HUGE benefit to Southwestern College students.
 It is also one of the most beautifully appointed centers I have seen in my thirty years in the field.
 Energetically, it is a great, warm, welcoming and colorful environment for both therapists-in-training and their clients.
-There are supplies for Art Therapy, several sand tray rooms (a modality that comes out of Carl Jung’s work), and helpful professionals and supervisors always on site to field questions or help in the event of an emergency.
+There are supplies for Art Therapy, two sand tray rooms (a modality that comes out of Carl Jung’s work), and helpful professionals and supervisors always on site to field questions or help in the event of an emergency.

-In your second year, you take “Practicum” (I never heard the word either, until I went to graduate school…), which is your first clinical experience, actually working with “real clients.”
-Your first quarter of “prac” takes place in the Southwestern Counseling Center, and the second quarter might be there too, but also might be at one of the many local mental health or treatment centers, running therapy groups.
+In your second year, you take “Practicum” (I never heard the word either, until I went to graduate school…), which is your first clinical experience, actually working with real clients.
+Your first quarter of “prac” takes place in the Tierra Nueva Counseling Center, and the second quarter might be there too, but also might be at one of the many local mental health or treatment centers, running therapy groups.
 You are closely supervised, and get a lot of feedback about your work from licensed supervisors and fellow student clinicians.
 It is a GREAT experience, and you learn a lot FAST.
 No exaggeration.
 It is exhilarating.

 Oh, yeah—and you are required to be in therapy yourself during your graduate school time, so you have an extremely valuable opportunity to both process your own experience and issues that come up for you, and to watch another licensed professional work skillfully with you.
 Not many schools require this anymore, but in my mind, they ALL should.
 (OK, I am biased…)

-If you are in Art Therapy, you will do a LOT of art-making during your time at Southwestern College (“process art”, rather than “fine art”—working with images and materials and art-related processes in a therapeutic fashion.)
+If you are in the Art Therapy degree program you will do a LOT of art-making during your time at Southwestern College (“process art” rather than “fine art”—working with images and materials and art-related processes in a therapeutic fashion).
 I have come to understand that this is truly unusual, which kind of blows my mind, but so it goes.
 You WILL make art here.
 (Actually, Counseling students will make art too…)

 Our students get GREAT training.
 And because we attract such a curious, seasoned, old-souled, open-hearted and open-minded student body, they are learning from each other all through their graduate careers, both in class and outside it.